Suspend SC Review

 I have witnessed bed bugs avoiding areas that have been sprayed with Suspend SC.
 So you want to use this spray in tandem with a thorough cleaning, de-cluttering, and covering mattresses and pillows with zippered covers.

 I have also seen some tenants repaint furniture, and we have repainted and sealed walls.
 We have found repainting a bed frame can help seal the frame, preventing any young bed bugs from leaving small pores and cracks.

-After you spray Suspend SC you should seal up any cracks and crevices a bed bug nest could be hidden in.
+After you spray, you should seal up any cracks and crevices where a bed bug nest could be hidden.
 This can be a little time consuming, but is worth it.
-To learn more read the hub "Caulking and Sealing for Bed Bugs."
+To learn more read the article Caulking and Sealing for Bed Bugs.

 Suspend SC is an excellent bug bed spray, given that the strain you have is not resistant.
 The only way you will know if they are resistant is by trying this spray and the other methods mentioned.
-The added benefit of this spray is that it kills anything, and everything else.
+The added benefit of this spray is that it kills anything and everything else.
 Plus, it can be used indoors, on mattresses and furniture, and outdoors.
 I would highly recommend this product to anyone.